Terry Branstad: Inter-gubernatorial career

 Branstad focused most of his efforts outside of politics after leaving office in early 1999.
 He founded Branstad and Associates, LLC and was also a partner in the firm of Kaufman, Pattee, Branstad & Miller and a financial advisor for Robert W. Baird and Co.

 In August 2003 Branstad accepted an offer from Des Moines University to become its president.
 On October 16, 2009, he announced his retirement from Des Moines University to run again for governor.

 President George W. Bush appointed Branstad to chair the President's Commission on Excellence in Special Education.
 The commission was charged with developing a plan to improve the educational performance of students with disabilities.
 After completing his work with the commission in 2003, Branstad was asked to serve as a member of the National Advisory Council for Positive Action for Teen Health, or PATH.
 The advisory council encourages action to detect adolescent mental illness.
 In April 2003 Branstad was named a public member of the American Institute of Certified Public Accountants, which comprises both professional and public members who address a variety of issues related to accounting.

 Branstad serves on the boards of Conmed Health Management Inc, American Future Fund, the Iowa Health System, Liberty Bank, the American Institute of Certified Public Accountants, and Living History Farms.

 Second tenure (2011–2017)

-Brandstad surpassed George Clinton's record as longest serving governor of the United States of 20 years, and 11 months, and 2 days on 14 December 2015.
+Branstad surpassed George Clinton's record as longest serving governor of the United States of 20 years, and 11 months, and 2 days on 14 December 2015.